Updated: May 2022

 20. Thinking you have to know everything about vaping to get started

-Many people who started on cartridge style ‘cigalikes’, for example, simply screw a cartridge in to a battery and inhale.
-The new pod systems are also easy to use.
+Many people who started on cartridge style ‘cigalikes’, for example, simply screw a cartridge into a battery and inhale.
+Simple pod systems are the same - just fill with e-liquid, clip in a pod and vape away.

 21. Not understanding vape etiquette